Charmaine Crooks: Biography

-Crooks is a current Board Member of the Canucks Autism Network (CAN) and has been a longstanding honorary Member of Big Sisters of the Lower Mainland since 2000.
-She is also a member of FIFA's Organising Committee for Competitions.
+Crooks is a current board member of the Canucks Autism Network (CAN) and has been a longstanding honorary member of Big Sisters of the Lower Mainland since 2000.
+She is also a member of FIFA's Organizing Committee for Competitions.

-In 2006, Crooks was the recipient of the IOC Women in Sport Trophy.
+In 2006, Crooks was awarded the Women And Sport Trophy for Canada/America by the International Olympic Committee.

 On May 1, 2021, Crooks was named vice president of Canada Soccer.

+In May 2022, Crooks was awarded the Brian Budd Award.

 In December 2022, Crooks was given the Order of Canada.

-On March 1, 2023, Crooks was named interim president of Canada Soccer.
+On March 1, 2023, Crooks was named interim president of the Canadian Soccer Association.